 With a delivery rate of 98%, SMS is one of the most reliable forms of communication.
 Here’s everything you need to know about text message reliability and how to measure it.

-With a delivery rate of 98%, SMS is one of the most reliable forms of communication.
+With an average open rate of 98%, SMS is one of the most reliable forms of communication.
 Here’s everything you need to know about text message reliability, and how to measure it.

 If you’re looking for a reliable method of communication, text messaging’s 98% average open rate tells you everything you need to know.

 This is an impressive statistic.
 However, your 98% open rate might not sound so good if it’s paired with a 45% delivery rate.